 Keep in mind, however, that prices vary over time, and that rebates and incentives are available for consumers considering the switch to propane.
 BuildWithPropane.com provides information on federal, state and local incentives.
 Many states offer incentives ranging from $100 to $600 for installing a propane furnace, although specific conditions vary from state to state.

-A final price-point to consider: propane furnace manufacturers state that these products typically last 5 to 10 years longer than electric furnaces, meaning a longer payback on your equipment.
-Of course, the upfront costs of propane furnaces vary as widely as their electric-powered counterparts and higher-efficiency units will come at a higher cost.
-Talk to your furnace dealer about the return on your investment.
+A final price-point to consider: propane furnace manufacturers say that their products typically last 5 to 10 years longer than electric furnaces, which means that you’ll be paying back your equipment longer.
+Of course, the upfront costs of propane furnaces can vary widely — just like their electric-powered counterparts do.
+In both situations, higher-efficiency units will come at a greater cost.
+Talk to your furnace dealer about how to maximize the return on your investment.

-Today, central air propane furnaces are available with AFUE ratings as high as 97 percent, meaning these units can be highly efficient at converting fuel into heat.
-Moreover, to maximize efficiency and energy use, most propane furnaces today eliminate the need for a standing pilot light by replacing it with an electronic ignition.
+Today, central air propane furnaces are available with annual fuel utilization efficiency (AFUE) ratings as high as 97%, meaning these units are highly efficient at converting fuel into heat.
+Moreover, to maximize efficiency and energy use, most propane furnaces today use an electronic ignition, eliminating the need for a standing pilot light.
 This allows the thermostat to turn on the burners only when fuel is required.
 These furnaces also are equipped with vent dampers, which close when the right temperature is reached and only reopen when heat is needed again.

-Since propane gas furnaces don’t need to be installed near a pipeline the way that natural gas does — propane is instead stored in tanks — these furnaces offer slightly more flexible installation than their natural gas counterparts.
+Unlike natural gas, propane is stored in tanks and propane gas furnaces don’t need to be installed near a pipeline.
+As a result, these furnaces offer slightly more flexible installation than their natural gas counterparts.

-In some cases, conversion kits are available for converting your natural gas furnace to one that employs propane.
+In some cases, you can purchase a conversion kit to convert your natural gas furnace to one that employs propane.
 In order to adjust for the difference in pressure of these gases, the internal workings of the furnace must be changed using such conversion kits, which should be installed by a licensed technician.
 Talk to your installation technician about whether conversion is feasible and cost-effective.

 Generally, propane systems require very little maintenance.
 As with any heating unit, it is recommended to have a qualified service technician inspect the unit once a year.
-Homeowners also should occasionally check the unit for obstructions in the venting system to make sure the unit can function properly.
+Homeowners also should occasionally check the unit for obstructions in the venting system to make sure it can function properly.